 2020 PRESS RELEASE

-Tricia Gillman selected for 2nd stage of
+Tricia Gillman selected for

 John Moores Painting Prize